CNR-STIIMA-IRAS/cnr_ros_control/cnr_hardware_interfaces/cnr_hardware_nodelet_interface/README.md

 # Hardware Nodelet Interface

-The package provides two class to ease the configuration and the life-cycle management of the `nodelet`.
+The package provides two classes to ease the configuration and the life-cycle management of the `nodelet`.

 ## RobotHwNodelet Class

-1. `cnr_hardware_nodelet_interface::RobotHwNodelet : public nodelet::Nodelet`  embeds a `RobotHW` inside a `nodelet`.
+The class `cnr_hardware_nodelet_interface::RobotHwNodelet : public nodelet::Nodelet`  packs a `RobotHW` inside a `nodelet`.
 Basically, the Class implements the `onInit` function inherited from the `public nodelet::Nodelet`

 ```cpp
 void RobotHwNodelet::onInit()